shreeyasharma1804/notes/nginx/Nginx.md

 ### kTLS

+Traditionally, the data path for sending HTTPS traffic is:

+- Read data from a file into a user-space buffer
+- Encrypt that data using a user-space cryptography routine
+- Send that encrypted data to a socket
+- The data is copied to a kernel-space socket buffer
+- The kernel sends the encrypted data to the NIC
+- The NIC writes the encrypted data to the wire

+With Kernel TLS, this becomes:

+- Read data from a file into a user-space buffer
+- Send that plaintext data to a socket
+- The kernel encrypts the data on-the-fly while it copies it to a kernel-space socket buffer
+- The kernel sends the encrypted data to the NIC
+- The NIC writes the encrypted data to the wire

+Kernel TLS also enables using sendfile

 - Nginx uses openssl for TLS.
 - To check if nginx is using kTLS:
     - Check: `cat /proc/net/tls_stat`

 ```
 ps aux | grep nginx